ivangalkindeveloper/pedant/README.md

 -- Rest lines of the code --
 ```
+Unused import declarations will be deleted.
-Only files located in the /bin and /lib directories are sorted.
+Only files located in the `/bin/...` and `/lib/...` directories are sorted.
-#### Sorting pubspec dependencies
+### Sorting pubspec dependencies
-All dependencies in 'dependencies', 'dev_dependencies' and 'dependency_overrides' keys are sorted in alphabetical order in pubspec.yaml.
+All dependencies in `dependencies`, `dev_dependencies` and `dependency_overrides` keys are sorted in alphabetical order in `pubspec.yaml`.

 ## Linter
 Linter has next rules:
-### Add
+### Add rules
 #### add_bloc_cubit_part
-The Bloc/Cubit state and event class must be located either in the same file or in the same visibility area through part/part of.
+The Bloc/Cubit state and event class must be located either in the same file or in the same visibility area through `part`/`part of`.
 ```dart
 // BAD:
 import 'package:example/example_event.dart';